Praise the Lord. Sing to the Lord a new song, his praise in the assembly of his faithful people.

-Heavenly Father, on this magnificent June Sunday, we thank you for the privilege of worshipping you—the calling you’ve given us to gather to make doxological merriment, and to worship you for every good thing you’ve given us in Christ.
-May the truth of the gospel capture our minds, the beauty of Jesus fill our hearts, and the power of the Spirit energize our praise.
-Undo us and renew us; melt us remake us; free us and fill us… all for your glory.
+Heavenly Father, on this magnificent weekend in June, we thank you for the privilege of worshipping you.
+May the truth of the gospel capture our minds; the beauty of Jesus fill our hearts; and the power of the Spirit energize our praise.
+Undo us and renew us, melt us remake us, free us and fill us, all for your glory.

-As our Maker, you created us to live by the strength of your joy; as our King, your reign of grace frees us from our fears and gloom; as our Redeemer, it’s your great delight in us that liberates us to find our greatest delight in you.
+As our Maker, you created us to live by the strength of your joy.
+As our King, your reign of grace frees us from our fears and gloom.
+As our Redeemer, it’s your great delight in us that liberates us to find our greatest delight in you.
 There is no God like you—abounding in compassion, generous in mercy, and overflowing with love.
-We are foolish to think, and live, otherwise.

-We desire to give you the worship of which you are worthy, not the worship that merely satisfies our agenda, theological tribe, or personal preferences.
-If our feet remain still, at least give us dancing hearts; if there’s no timbrel and harp to take up, at least cause our spirits to soar heavenward, with unabated gladness and thanksgiving.
+We long to give you the worship of which you are worthy—not the worship that merely satisfies our agenda, theological tribe, or personal preferences.
+If our feet remain still, at least give us dancing hearts.
+If there’s no timbrel and harp to take up, at least cause our spirits to soar heavenward with unabated gladness.

-According to your Word, you are seeking true worshipers, not great worship—a people, not a performance; engagement, not entertainment.
-May we be found as such on this Sunday, as we seek to worship you in Spirit and in truth.
-As we exalt Jesus, so draw our hearts and the nations to yourself.
-So very Amen we pray, in the righteousness of faith, and for the glory of Jesus.
+Father, according to your Word, you are seeking true worshipers, not great worship (John 4:23)—a people, not a performance; engagement, not entertainment.
+Make us just such a people.
+As we exalt Jesus, and worship you in Spirit and truth, draw our hearts, neighbors, and the nations to yourself.
+So very Amen we pray, in the righteousness of faith, for the glory of Jesus.